johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   lyric: |
     Serving (Ah)
   commentary: |
-    I am aware of the controversy surrounding this track and its original lyrics.
+    I am aware of the controversy surrounding this track and that it was originally titled *Kant* (it's the Maltese word for "singing") and that "ah" wasn't the that appeared word after "serving" in the chorus.
 It was this year’s [“veggie and pussy”-moment](https://www.youtube.com/watch?v=DbDj9mBI4g0).

     Clearly that was a publicity stunt but it almost wasn’t necessary.
 This is a sassy banger.